 Medicare Denied Claim for Late Filing (Timely Filing)

-"The claim was received after the filing deadline"
+"The provider missed the Medicare filing deadline"

 What This Means